Mutual Information-Maximizing Quantized Belief Propagation Decoding of Regular LDPC Codes: MIM-QBP Decoding for Regular LDPC Codes

 \subsection{VN Update for MIM-QBP Decoding}

-The framework of VN update for MIM-QBP decoding is shown by Fig. \ref{fig: VN_update_MIMQBP}.
-We implement the VN update with three steps: First, we use two RFs $\phi_v$ and $\phi_{ch}$ to map each incoming message symbol from CN and channel, respectively, to a specific number; second, we use a function $\Phi_v$ to combine all these numbers corresponding to the incoming messages, given by \eqref{eqn: def of Phi_v}; third, we use an SDQ $\Gamma_v$ to map the obtained combined number to the outgoing message symbol.
-In this way, the VN UF $Q_v$ is fully determined by $\phi_v, \phi_{ch}, \Phi_v,$ and $\Gamma_v$.
-In the rest of this subsection, we show the principles for designing $\phi_v, \phi_{ch}, \Phi_v,$ and $\Gamma_v$ so as to result in a $Q_v$ that can maximize $I(X; R)$.
+As shown by Fig. \ref{fig: VN_update_MIMQBP}, the VN update for MIM-QBP decoding consists of the following three steps (reconstruction, calculation, and quantization): First, we use RF $\phi_v$ (resp. $\phi_{ch}$) to map each C2V (resp. channel) message symbol to a number of larger bit width which is called C2V (channel-to-variable) computational message; second, we use a function $\Phi_v$ to combine all computational messages together as defined by \eqref{eqn: def of Phi_v} to form the V2C computational message; third, we use an SDQ $\Gamma_v$ to quantize the V2C computational message into the V2C message symbol.
+In this way, the UF $Q_v$ at the VN is fully determined by $\phi_v, \phi_{ch}, \Phi_v,$ and $\Gamma_v$.
+In the rest of this subsection, we show the principles of designing $\phi_v, \phi_{ch}, \Phi_v,$ and $\Gamma_v$ so as to obtain a $Q_v$ that can maximize $I(X; R)$.